camunda-community-hub/camunda-platform-7-rest-client-java/README.md

 ### Spring Boot OpenAPI + External Task Bundle

 Most often you might also want to use the OpenAPI, but also leverage the [Camunda External Task Client as Spring Boot Starter](https://github.com/camunda/camunda-bpm-platform/tree/master/spring-boot-starter/starter-client).
-TO do so you can simply add this convenience library which bundles both:
+To do so you can simply add this convenience library which bundles both:

 ```
     <dependency>
       <groupId>org.camunda.community</groupId>
       <artifactId>camunda-engine-rest-client-complete-springboot-starter</artifactId>
       <version>7.16.0-SNAPSHOT</version>
     </dependency>
 ```